GPegel/Network_Servers_Clients/README.md

 ## Multi-Threaded TCP Server
 tcp_server.py

-When launching this server, it will start a server running on localhost and port 9999.
+When launching this server, it will start a server running on localhost on port 9999.
 When visiting this server in a browser you will get a response like this:

 ```
 [*] Listening on 0.0.0.0:9999